Precision in motion: The 815th Airlift Squadron takes flight

-The 815th Airlift Squadron performs a package drop from a C-130J Hercules cargo aircraft assigned to the 403rd Wing on Keesler Air Force Base, Mississippi, Feb.
+U.S. Airmen assigned to the 815th Airlift Squadron conduct a mission briefing before loading cargo onto a C-130J Hercules cargo aircraft assigned to the 403rd Wing on Keesler Air Force Base, Mississippi, Feb.
 13, 2025.
-The 815th AS performed the package drop to demonstrate what a combat offload would look like in a real-life scenario to ensure mission readiness.
-(U.S. Air Force photo by Senior Airman Devyn Waits)
+The crew executed a simulated tactical airlift mission, including a precision airdrop, showcasing the squadron’s rapid global mobility capabilities.
+(U.S. Air Force video by Airman 1st Class Kurstyn Canida)

 |Date Taken: